 5.4 DIRECTION FOR FUTURE RESEARCH.

-Future researchers should explore other factors that influence the motivation of staff at AkuafoAdamfo.
-The current evidence is that most of the employees of the company are not motivated and for that matter they engage in corrupt practices.
+Future researchers should explore other factors that influence the motivation of staff at ABCL.
+The current evidence is that most of the staff of the company are not motivated and for that matter the engaged in corrupt practices.